andre-07/gt/README.md

-# exploring the {gt} - "grammar of tables" R package by Richard Iannone
+# exploring {gt} - "grammar of tables" R package by Richard Iannone